-Dow Ale was a legend in Quebec brewing, until a strange event in the late 1960s spelled the end of the brand as a force.
+Dow Ale was a legend in Quebec brewing until a strange event in the late 1960s spelled the end of the brand as a force.
 Quebec City, the old capital of the Province of Quebec, was a stronghold of the Dow brand.
-William Dow had started brewing in the 1800s in the Province and by the 1960s and after mergers and takeovers of other breweries, the company, formerly National Breweries, had four main brands: Dow Ale; Kingsbeer (a lager); Champlain Porter; and Dow Porter.
+William Dow had started brewing in the 1800s in the Province.
+By the 1960s and after various mergers and takeovers, Dow, formerly named National Breweries, had four main brands: Dow Ale, Kingsbeer (a lager), Champlain Porter, and Dow Porter.
 Dow Ale was the big seller.

-In 1966, hospitals in Quebec City started to notice that within a short period, men in their 40s-60s known to be heavy beer drinkers were suffering from cardiomyopathy – often manifested by irregularity of heart rhythm.
+In 1966, hospitals in Quebec City started to notice that a spate of men in their 40s-60s, known to be heavy beer drinkers, were suffering from cardiomyopathy.
+It’s an ailment often manifested by irregularity of heart rhythm.
 Many died, something like 20-25 people.
-Not all these men consumed Dow Ale, but most did.
-Dow in Quebec – it had a brewery there and in Montreal – made the fateful decision to dump its inventory of Dow Ale, a good faith gesture meant to reassure people.
+Not all these men consumed the Dow brand, but most did.
+Dow in Quebec City – it had a brewery there and in Montreal – made the fateful decision to dump its inventory of Dow Ale, a good faith gesture meant to reassure people.
 However, the population took the gesture as an admission of fault.
-The beer forever became known as “la bière qui tue” (the beer which kills).
-Medical studies later conducted by Quebec authorities never established a direct link between Dow’s product and the deaths.
+The beer forever became known as “la bière qui tue“, or the beer which kills.
+Medical studies later conducted by Quebec authorities never established a direct link between Dow’s beer and the deaths.

-Needless to say, the brand fell sharply in sales after the disaster and in 1972, the brand label was sold to Molson Breweries which continued to brew it until the early 90s.
-Later, Molson merged with Carling O’Keefe, final successor to the old National Breweries, itself formed just before WW I from the combination of 14 breweries of which Dow was standard-bearer subsequently.
+Needless to say, the Dow brand fell sharply in sales after the disaster.
+In 1972 it was sold to Molson Breweries which continued to brew the beer until the early 90s.
+Later, Molson merged with Carling O’Keefe, the final successor to the old National Breweries (itself a combination of 14 breweries formed after WW I of which Dow was a key component).

-There are many online examinations of this unique incident in brewing history, and this is a good place to start for those interested to pursue it further.
+There are, online, numerous examinations of this unique incident in brewing history.
+Here is a good place to start for those interested in more information.

-In a later post, I will discuss these recipes presented en bloc by this great food authority.
+In a later post, I will discuss some interesting recipes proposed by this great food authority.